Skip to content

 UT ARLINGTON’s priority is to prevent sexual harassment and sexual violence.
 While the specifics of the situation will be considered, UT ARLINGTON’s primary focus will be to address the sexual harassment or violence.
 UT ARLINGTON does not want the involvement of alcohol or drugs to prevent the reporting of such serious misconduct.
 Also, the use of alcohol or drugs will not excuse sexual violence or harassment.
 Back to top

 Do not contact the alleged victim through any means – in person, by phone, by mail, by social media or electronic communication or through someone else.
-Familiarize yourself with UT ARLINGTON’s EOS policy/process for investigating complaints of sexual harassment so that you know what to expect.
-If you have questions about the EOS process, contact the Title IX Coordinator.
+Familiarize yourself with UT ARLINGTON’s policy 5-513 on investigating complaints of sexual harassment so that you know what to expect.
+If you have questions about the Complaint process, contact the Title IX Coordinator.
 If you need support, contact UT ARLINGTON's Student Counseling Services.
 Back to top

 Sexual harassment and acts of sexual violence should be reported to the Title IX Coordinator and/or to the UT ARLINGTON P.D.
 Back to top

 Sexual harassment and sexual violence are potential crimes but they also are violations of Title IX and UT ARLINGTON policy.
 Sometimes, specific conduct may not constitute a crime, but it still constitutes a violation of Title IX and UT ARLINGTON policy.
 UT ARLINGTON is committed to addressing and preventing sexual harassment and sexual violence, regardless of whether such activity constitutes a crime.
 Back to top

 If you believe you have been sexually assaulted or a victim of any other crime, then you should contact UT ARLINGTON P.D.
 Back to top